authoritative vs permissive parenting: am I too soft?

 How to overcome forgetfulness in holding your child accountable:

 • Give kids ownership of consequences.
-Listen with grace to your child as you work to problem-solve.
+Listen to your child with grace as you work to problem-solve.
 They might even have some good ideas for a “make-it-right consequence” that will help them practice something helpful.
 The more they have ownership and are invested, the less likely they are to try to avoid a consequence.

 • Put it in writing.
 A post-it note or notebook makes it easy to check your plan, including why a consequence is given.
 It’s pretty hard to follow through when neither you nor your child can remember why you’re doing something.
 (Just be careful not to shame your child by putting the record of their infraction in full view of everyone else.)